Our Top Picks

-Reviewers love this cookbook’s bright pages and cute illustrations, writing that it really gets kids engaged in the kitchen.
+Customers love this cookbook’s bright pages and cute illustrations, with many noting that it really gets kids engaged in the kitchen.
 Many also like that there’s a photo to accompany every dish — something you don’t often find in standard cookbooks.
 Overall, the Better Homes and Gardens New Junior Cookbook is a good first resource for budding chefs.

 The first edition of this classic kids’ cookbook was published more than 60 years ago, and the Betty Crocker's Cook Book for Boys and Girls is still a favorite for kids and adults alike.
 The recipes are ideal for children ages 8 to 12, and you’re sure to feel a twinge of nostalgia as you read through the retro book.

-Betty Crocker's Cook Book for Boys and Girls has hundreds of 5-star reviews from users who love its timeless recipes and nostalgic appeal.
+Users love Betty Crocker's Cook Book for Boys and Girls for its timeless recipes and nostalgic appeal.
 Many older buyers write that they had the same cookbook growing up and love sharing the classic recipes with the next generation.

 If you follow a vegetarian or vegan diet, you may want to teach your kids how to cook delicious, healthy meals that fit into your nutritional restrictions.
 In this case, you’ll want to purchase The Help Yourself Cookbook for Kids, which features dozens of plant-based recipes, especially for kids.